Why is content governance essential when using AI for content creation?

 Features & Capabilities

-What are the key features of Hygraph for AI content governance?
+What AI features does Hygraph offer for content management?

 Does Hygraph support integration with other tools and platforms?